thoughtbot/maintaining-open-source-projects/book/02-community.md

 you often and regularly pull the weeds out to keep it clean, in his particular case the Ruby on Rails issue tracker.

-Precooked responses for these common interactions can be a huge time saver.
+Precooked responses for these common interactions is a time saver.
 Copy & paste a paragraph of text, press a button, and you took care of an issue.
 Some examples I use: